muhammad-fiaz/logly/README.md

 </div>

-Logly is a Python logging package designed to simplify and enhance your logging experience.
+Logly is a simple logging utility for Python that provides an easy way to log messages with different levels, colors, and options.
+It is designed to be flexible, allowing you to customize the log messages based on your application's needs.
+Logly supports logging to both the console and a file, and it comes with built-in color-coded log levels for better visibility.

 ## Features